Xunnamius/black-flag/docs/advanced.md

 ---

-Suppose the user executes `myctl --verbose`.<sup>🡒1</sup> Black Flag (using `runProgram`) calls your configuration hooks, discovers all available commands, and creates three programs per discovered command: the "router", "helper", and "effector".
+Suppose the user executes `myctl --verbose`.<sup>🡒1</sup> Black Flag (using `runProgram`, which wraps `configureProgram`) calls your configuration hooks, discovers all available commands, and creates three programs per discovered
+command: the "router", "helper", and "effector".
 If there was an error during discovery/configuration or hook execution, an internal error handling routine would execute before the process exited with the appropriate code.<sup>1🡒R1</sup> This is how all errors that bubble up are handled.
-Otherwise, Black Flag calls the root `RouterProgram::parseAsync`.<sup>1🡒2</sup> The router detects that the given arguments refer to the current command and so calls `HelperProgram::parseAsync`.<sup>2🡒3B</sup> If the helper throws (e.g. due to a validation error), the exception bubbles up to the root command.<sup>R3B🡒R1</sup> Otherwise, the helper will parse the given arguments before calling `EffectorProgram::parseAsync`.<sup>3B🡒4A</sup> The effector will re-parse the given arguments, this time with the third `argv` parameter
+Otherwise, Black Flag calls the root `RouterProgram::parseAsync`.<sup>1🡒2</sup>
+The router detects that the given arguments refer to the current command and so calls `HelperProgram::parseAsync`.<sup>2🡒3B</sup> If the helper throws (e.g. due to a validation error), the exception bubbles up to the root command.<sup>R3B🡒R1</sup> Otherwise, the helper will parse the given arguments before calling `EffectorProgram::parseAsync`.<sup>3B🡒4A</sup> The effector will re-parse the given arguments, this time with the third `argv` parameter